Bulk Viscosity of Two-Flavor Color Superconducting Quark Matter in Neutron Star Mergers: Finite temperature 2SC phase

 \section{Finite temperature 2SC phase}

 To describe the properties of 2SC quark matter, we adopt a local vector-interaction-enhanced NJL Lagrangian, which is given by (ignoring electromagnetism)

-where the quark spinor fields $\psi_{\alpha}^a$ carry color $a = r, g,b$ and flavor ($\alpha= u, d, s$) indices, the matrix of quark current masses is given by $\hat m= {\rm diag}_f(m_u, m_d, m_s)$, $\lambda_a$ where $ a = 1,..., 8$ are the Gell-Mann matrices in the color space, and $\lambda_0=(2/3) {\bf 1_f}$.
+where the quark spinor fields $\psi_{\alpha}^a$ carry color $a = r, g,b$ and flavor ($\alpha= u, d, s$) indices, the matrix of quark current masses is given by $\hat m= {\rm diag}_f(m_u, m_d, m_s)$, $\lambda_a$ where $ a = 1,..., 8$ are the Gell-Mann matrices in the color space, and $\lambda_0=(2/3) {\bf 1_f}$, where $ {\bf 1_f}$ is the unit matrix in the flavor space.
 The charge conjugate spinors are defined as $\psi_C=C\bar\psi^T$ and $\bar\psi_C=\psi^T C$, where $C=i\gamma^2\gamma^0$ is the charge conjugation matrix.
 The form of Eq.~\eqref{eq:NJL-Lagrangian} differs from the original NJL Lagrangian (which contains only the kinetic energy terms and terms proportional to $G_S$).
 It has been extended by three additional terms: (i) the vector interaction with coupling $G_V$, which is assumed to be repulsive, (ii) the pairing interaction with coupling $G_D$, and (iii) the 't~Hooft interaction with coupling $K$, which breaks the $U_A(1)$ symmetry.
 The numerical values of the parameters of the Lagrangian are $m_{u,d}= 5.5$ MeV, $m_s = 140.7$ MeV, $\Lambda = 602.3$ MeV, $G_S\Lambda^2 =1.835$, $K\Lambda^5 =12.36$~\cite{RehbergPhysRevC}.
 These parameters of the SU(3) NJL model were determined by fitting to empirical data, ensuring that the model accurately reproduces known properties of mesons and quarks.
 The specific physical observables that are reproduced by the model are the vacuum masses and decay constants of the pion, kaon, eta-mesons, and the mass of the eta prime meson, which is particularly sensitive to the $U_A(1)$ anomaly modeled by the 't~Hooft determinant term.
 We note that the temperature range where the matter is neutrino transparent is limited to $T \lesssim 10$ MeV, which implies that the condition $T/\mu\ll 1$ is always fulfilled for chemical potentials of quarks of all flavors.
-At these low temperatures we do not expect any significant cutoff artifacts in our results, since the quantities we calculate are dominated by unpaired quarks close to their thermally blurred Fermi surface, and the Fermi energies (around $300\,\MeV$ for light quarks and $500\,\MeV$ for strange quarks) are well below the cutoff.
-However, such artifacts can, in principle, be systematically removed using a renormalization group–motivated approach~\cite{Gholami2025}.
+We have checked that at the low temperatures considered in this work, there are no cutoff artifacts, as the quantities of interest are dominated by unpaired quarks near their thermally smeared Fermi surfaces.
+In the temperature regime of interest, the corresponding Fermi energies—approximately 300~MeV for light quarks and 500~MeV for strange quarks—remain well below the ultraviolet cutoff, placing our analysis in a regime where such effects are safely suppressed.
+Nevertheless, should the cutoff approach the Fermi surface, a renormalization group–based framework could be employed to systematically account for and remove any emerging artifacts~\cite{Gholami2025}.